nawrockie/ribosensor_wrapper/00README.txt

 the GenBank submission.
 Other errors "fail to an indexer", meaning that the GenBank indexer handling the submission is expected to make the repairs or to do further in-house evaluation of the sequence before returning it to the submitter.
+Hopefully, the error diagnostics are sufficiently informative to aid the submitter and indexer in correcting those problems that are correctable.

 For more information on ribotyper, see its 00README.txt: https://github.com/nawrockie/ribotyper-v1/blob/master/00README.txt